 Originally the head of the sphinx had a nine-pointed crown of steel representing the Ninth Sphere, sex.
-Originally, of course, it had a staff in its right paw, in its hand the flaming sword.
-The current sphinx is stripped of all of these symbols, but originally it had them all...
-All of them symbolize the esoteric path, the sacred way that we must tread, namely the mysteries of the Ninth Sphere, sex, the work with the four elements of nature within ourselves here and now in order to create the existential superior bodies of the Being and become a true human being.
+Originally, of course, it had a staff in its right paw; in its hand the flaming sword.
+The current sphinx is stripped of all of these symbols, but originally had them all...
+All of them symbolize the esoteric path, the sacred way that we must tread, namely the mysteries of the Ninth Sphere, sex, the work with the four elements of nature within ourselves, here and now, in order to create the existential superior bodies of the Being and become a true human being.

 Audience: Master, I believe that many people have heard about the "death belt" found in the Atlantic, since it even appears in newspapers.
 Could you explain what phenomena happens in this cited triangle.

-Samael Aun Weor: You mean the triangle [Bermuda Triangle] that is out there in the Antilles in the Atlantic: That is an area where many planes have been lost, since they easily enter the fourth vertical.
+Samael Aun Weor: You mean the [Bermuda] triangle that is out there in the Antilles, in the Atlantic: That is an area where many planes have been lost, since they easily enter the fourth vertical.
 In such cases it is a very natural gate where many have gotten into the fourth vertical many times.
-The fourth vertical is perforated, that is something very natural; many perforations are in that area.
-This is why so many people, ships, have been lost in that area; they have submerged into the fourth vertical, they continue living in the fourth vertical.
+The fourth vertical is perforated.
+That is something very natural.
+Many perforations are in that area.
+This is why so many people, ships, have been lost in that area.
+They have submerged into the fourth vertical.
+They continue living in the fourth vertical.